maheshdharhari/CreateChunkFromFile/README.md

 ## Example Usage

 1. Click "Browse" to select a report file (`.csv` or `.xlsx`).
-2. Set the row limit, e.g., `1000`.
+2. Set the Chunk Size, e.g., `1000`.
-3. Click "Start" to process and split the file.
+3. Click "Create" to process and split the file.
 4. The program will output multiple CSV files, each containing the specified number of rows.

 ## Cleanup